 Good for: EDUCATION AND TRAINING

-The virtual tech is a powerful tool for representing information, especially the more complex concepts and ideas – the likes you’d encounter in medical science.
+A virtual tech is a powerful tool for representing information, especially the more complex concepts, and ideas – the likes you’d encounter in medical science.
 We have already mentioned before how VR is used for visualizing physiological processes, “handling” models of chemical compounds and molecules, etc. It has always been better to see such things once for yourself than trying to figure it all out by contemplating dozens of pages of written descriptions.
 It’s no wonder, then, that medical specialists are highly interested: in fact, more than 50% wish to use the technology to learn.
 There have been successful cases, as well.
 Take Boehringer Ingelheim, for example.
 In April, about 400 medical professionals at the American College of Cardiology were “immersed” in the bloodstream via a Samsung Gear VR headset as part of Pradaxa reversal agent Praxbind campaign.
 The reception was, needless to say, enthusiastic.

 3. VR is: STILL UNIQUE

 For now, and most likely for several decades to come, VR experiences are dramatically different from anything else in content world.
 To put it straightforward, they are simply more exciting and induce more curiosity.
 This is perfect for awareness campaigns, regardless of whether it’s a brand or a condition that is to be put into focus.
 Virtual reality can serve as a kind of highlighter for the selected points in a strategy.
 Of course, not everything should be made 360°!
 The key points, however, deserve such treatment.
 The incredible power of VR/AR will then draw attention to the rest of the content.
 It’s up to the strategist to decide whether the virtual experience should be a starting point for future interest (as is now becoming common for patient engagement), or a highly spoken-of “bonus” for a circle of specialists.
 Both ways are possible and both ways lead to increased awareness.